a-moscatelli/pyspark/README.md

 <h3>
-  use case 2: efficiently check if two groups of columns match across versions (or dates) v1/v2
+  use case 2: efficiently check if a column-set of two dataframes match across versions (or dates) v1/v2
 </h3>

 <pre>